Rezar: Independent circuit (2022)

-In May 2022, Gzim Selmani and Sunny Dhinsa, now known as Legion of Pain, have announced the launch of their professional wrestling promotion, Wrestling Entertainment Series (WES).
+In May 2022, Gzim Selmani and Sunny Dhinsa, now known as Legion of Pain, announced the launch of their professional wrestling promotion, Wrestling Entertainment Series (WES).

 Return to WWE (2023–2025)

 According to a report from Sean Ross Sapp of Fightful on 30 August 2023, the Authors of Pain had been re-signed with the WWE in 2022 prior to the return of Vince McMahon as chairman in January 2023 and they were on the internal travel list as of May 2023.

 During the 22 December, episode of SmackDown, Rezar along with Akam were shown in vignettes by Karrion Kross and Scarlett that they will be returning as part of an alliance.
 On SmackDown: New Year's Revolution, Rezar, alongside Akam and Paul Ellering made their televised return to WWE, assisting Karrion Kross and Scarlett in attacking Bobby Lashley and the Street Profits, confirming their alliance in the process.
 AOP made their return to the ring on 16 February edition of SmackDown where they faced NXT talents Beau Morris and Javier Bernal in a squash match.
 At Night 2 of WrestleMania XL, the stable lost against The Pride in a Philadelphia Street Fight.
 On the following episode of NXT, The Final Testament made their NXT return with AOP attacking Axiom and Nathan Frazer, who have just won the NXT Tag Team Championships from Baron Corbin and Bron Breakker.

 During night 2 of the WWE Draft, which occurred on 29 April 2024, Rezar was drafted to WWE Raw, with the rest of The Final Testament.
 At Week 2 of Spring Breakin', Rezar and Akam was unsuccessful at winning the NXT Tag Team Champions from Axiom and Nathan Frazer after interference from New Catch Republic.
 Both members of the Authors of Pain and their manager Paul Ellering were released from their contracts on 7 February 2025.

+In a March 2026 interview with Ariel Helwani, Selmani claimed that a legitimate backstage altercation involving an unnamed member of the Wyatt Sicks, who he described to be “very unprofessional” due to the member refusing to take a move during a match, led to the Authors of Pain's release.

+Bare-knuckle boxing

+Selmani faced Daniel Curtin on 14 March 2026 in the main event at BKFC Fight Night 34.
+He won the fight by knockout in the second round.

+Selmani is scheduled to face Brad Lee on 17 October 2026 at BKFC 95.